How To Add Currency Conversion In WordPress

 • Full translation support

-Important: This plugin requires your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed.
-Alternatively, ask your webhosting support team to check and upgrade your PHP.
+Note: The Currencyr plugin requires PHP 5.3.0 or later.
+Do not install this plugin if you are running an older version of PHP.
+Ask your webhosting provider to upgrade your PHP server installation if necessary.

-You can install the currency conversion plugin from your WordPress dashboard by searching for “currencyr” in the Plugins section and clicking “Install Now” …
+You can install the Currencyr plugin from your WordPress dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …

 WP Plugin - Currency Converter